Anthony-N-Kamau/Anthony-N-Kamau/README.md

 ## Hi there 👋

 My name is Anthony Kamau.
-I am interested in all things Python, R, Machine learning, Deep Learning and Robotics!
+I am interested in all things Python, R, Machine learning, Deep learning and Robotics!

 - 🔭 Currently, I'm mainly working on machine learning algorithms and performing data manipulation, visualization and analysis using datasets from data science communities such as [kaggle](https://www.kaggle.com/datasets) etc.